VictoriaMetrics/VictoriaMetrics/docs/vmgateway.md

 ## QuickStart

-Start the single version of Victoria Metrics
+Start the single version of VictoriaMetrics

 ```bash
 # single